ZainaKabbani/STARZ-backend-nodejs/README.md

 > **_NOTE:_**  The response may take some time due to the deployment on Atlas and Cyclic.

-After downloading the project, you can import the postman collection which is named.<br>
+After downloading the project, you can import the postman collection which is named (STARZ e-commerce system.postman_collection.json).<br>
 to login:<br>
 for the users:
 | Email             | Password  |